Battle of Arras (1917): Casualties

 Stained glass window by Harry Clarke in Wexford dedicated to the memory of Lt William Henry O'Keefe who was killed in action.

-The most quoted Allied casualty figures are those in the returns made by Lieutenant-General Sir George Fowke, the Adjutant-General.
-Fowke collated the daily casualty tallies kept by each unit under Haig's command and his findings were endorsed by the official historian Cyril Falls in 1940.
-(Note: The original records are in The National Archives) Third Army casualties were 87,226, the First Army suffered 46,826 (including 11,004 Canadians at Vimy Ridge) and the Fifth Army 24,608 casualties, a total of 158,660.
-German losses are more difficult to determine.
+Casualty returns were made by Lieutenant-General Sir George Fowke, the Adjutant-General.
+Daily casualty tallies kept by each unit under Haig's command were collated and his findings were endorsed by the official historian Cyril Falls in 1940..
+The original records are in The National Archives.
+Third Army casualties were 87,226, the First Army suffered 46,826 (including 11,004 Canadians at Vimy Ridge) and the Fifth Army 24,608 casualties, a total of 158,660..

 Gruppe Vimy and Gruppe Souchez suffered 79,418 casualties but the figures for Gruppe Arras are incomplete.
-Wolfgang Foerster, the editor of the German official history Der Weltkrieg volume for early 1917 (1939), recorded 85,000 German casualties, 78,000 British losses to the end of April and another 64,000 casualties by the end of May, a total of 142,000.
+Wolfgang Foerster, the editor of the German official history Der Weltkrieg volume for early 1917 (1939) recorded 85,000 German casualties, 78,000 British casualties suffered to the end of April and another 64,000 casualties by the end of May, a total of 142,000.

 German records excluded the "lightly wounded".
 Captain Cyril Falls, the author of the History of the Great War volume on the battle (1940), estimated that 30 per cent needed to be added to German returns for comparison with the British.
 Falls made "a general estimate" that German casualties were "probably fairly equal".
 Nicholls puts them at 120,000 and Keegan at 130,000.